desaianand1/dotfiles/.github/README.md

 - Rose Pine Moon
 - ... a few others I rotate through

-I have themed damn near everything from kitty, Neovim, Firefox to Alfred, Discord, Spotify, Obsidian and even Bitwarden, zsh-fast-syntax-highlighting, k9s, fx and matplotlib using these palettes.
+Everything has been themed from kitty, Neovim, Firefox to Alfred, Discord, Spotify, Obsidian and even Bitwarden, zsh-fast-syntax-highlighting, k9s, bat, fx and matplotlib using these palettes.
-A lot of time sunk into adding pretty colors...
+I've wasted way too much time on this.

-## Terminal niceties
+### Terminal niceties

-> Listed in `.fresh_install/.brew-list`

 - zoxide (aliased to `cd`): Makes it sooo convenient to jump around far directories without spamming `ls` to figure out paths or cycling zsh history.
 Great tool!
 - fzf: Fuzzy search to find anything, anywhere with an intuitive terminal interface.
 Great for cherry picking.